AlexEvanczuk/simple-movie-app/README.md

 ## Benefits and Additional Challenges of React Implementation
 Benefits:
-The React.js implementation would give beginners the opportunity to understand how the MVC/object-oriented philosophy can be applied to front-end development.
-It has many benefits.
+- The React.js implementation would give beginners the opportunity to understand how the MVC/object-oriented philosophy can be applied to front-end development.
 - Exposes the beginner to an extremely popular and widely-used framework
 - Methods related to a particular component of the front-end are necessarily linked to the component via model methods, rather than needing to add event listeners
 - There is a lot more code reusability out of the box, such as with similar looking input buttons.
 In theory, with Vanilla javascript, we could design functions that allow us to reuse components such as what I did with insertMovie.